 The Library provides access to computerized and web-based resources along with the training facilities to teach students how to effectively use these resources.
 Bellevue University and its professional librarians provide the academic services necessary to support and maintain quality undergraduate, graduate, and online education.
-Access is available electronically through a shared online catalog (eCatalog), with Grace University.
+Access to the library's collection is available electronically through the library's website.
 Online access to information is provided free of charge to students and faculty of Bellevue University through various databases.
 These databases can be searched through the "Discovery Search Tool" capable of searching all available full-text databases or those by academic subject area.